top of page

 • May 14

 Sourdough bread is one of the tougher challenges for people who follow a gluten-free diet.
-Finding reliable replacement ingredients that also perform well under this unique challenge can be difficult.
+Finding reliable replacement ingredients that also perform well is a challenge.

-5. Use a combination of flours that give taste, body and lightness to your bread.
-Tapioca and arrowroot are excellent replacements for potato and corn starches.
+5. Combine flours for taste, body, and lightness.
+Tapioca and arrowroot are great substitutes for potato and corn starches.

 Finally, here's the bread recipe!